3 dead after being pulled from pool at apartment complex

-DURHAM, N.C. --Three people are dead after being pulled from a pool, unresponsive, early Tuesday morning.
+DURHAM, N.C. --Police are investigating after three people were pulled from a pool unresponsive early Tuesday.

-Durham police were called to the Chapel Tower apartment complex, located at 1315 Morreene Road, around 3 a.m. after reports of a possible drowning.
+It happened at the Chapel Tower apartment complex, located at 1315 Morreene Road, around 3 a.m.

 Durham Police just telling me that three people died at apartment pool drowning.
 Several investigators on scene. #ABC11 pic.twitter.com/h1bG301n5A— Elaina Athans (@AthansABC11) June 19, 2018